 Did you know that writing gratitude lists boosts your mood and improves happiness?
-I sometimes forget this in my day-to-day grumblings about hangnails and hay fever, but as Thanksgiving approaches, I’ve dusted off my gratitude list.
+Sometimes, I forget this in my day-to-day grumblings about hangnails and hay fever, but today, I’ve dusted off my gratitude list.

-When I was 5 years old, after repeated bouts of tonsillitis, my mother and her hired gun dangled a diet of popsicles and ice cream before me and I went under the knife with enthusiasm to have my tonsils removed.
+When I was 5 years old, after repeated bouts of tonsillitis, my mother and her hired gun dangled a diet of popsicles and ice cream before me, and I went under the knife with enthusiasm to have my tonsils removed.

 The only other time I allowed a surgeon to have his way with me was when I had a blood vessel-y thing appear on my lower lip.
 My astute dentist (see above) sent me to an oral surgeon, who removed it, declaring it a benign hemangioma.

 When it recurred, I decided I’d live with it but my dentist was fearful it was malignant.
 He didn’t buy my argument that if it were cancer it would have killed me by now.
 This time the surgeon was more aggressive in his excision, leaving a gap so my lips can’t make a seal.
 Not only have I tragically lost the ability to whistle, but occasionally I spring a leak.
 In other words, I drool.
 But not much.

 I was laid off at age 62 and turned down two job offers before accepting a third to occupy my current position.
 And I don’t say, “Do you want fries with that?”

 At this stage of life, I’ve had significant losses.
 In a five-year period, I lost my mother, father, and my sister Linda.
 I didn’t think I’d ever stop crying.
 But over the same five years plus one, I gained a daughter-in-law and two grandsons.
 No one can replace those lost, but the gains are blessings beyond measure.